 Andrew Black via Compfight

-With that said, I believe that finding the right therapist is the most important part of successful therapy.
+I know firsthand that finding the right therapist is the most important part of successful therapy.
 You can go to the most popular, buzzed-about therapist, but if it’s not a good fit, you’ll be less than buzzed.

-I went to a few that felt totally wrong.
+I went to a few who felt totally wrong.

-I tried another therapist who was a woman, thinking that I’d feel more comfortable with her.
+I tried a female therapist, thinking that I’d feel more comfortable with a woman.
 She was OK, but her office had such harsh overhead fluorescent lights that I left with a headache, never to return.

 One ate her dinner while she listened to me.
 And still another wrote his notes while I talked.